-The Tabs element is available across all three builders.
-The Content Builder, the Header Builder and the Footer Builder.
-The purpose of the element is to output multiple groupings of content within a traditional "tabbed" style component, which can be toggled to reveal one panel at a time.
+The purpose of the Tabs Element is to output multiple groupings of content within a traditional "tabbed" style component, which can be toggled to reveal one panel at a time.

 buttonchildren as the toggles for each panel.

 - Tab Panels (